 In this Fact Sheet: Functions, Dietary Sources and Required Intakes

-B12 is synthesised in nature by micro-organisms and foods derived from animals are a source of this vitamin because they eat other animal food, the internal production of B12 due to their intestinal bacteria (not present in humans) or by eating food contaminated with bacteria.
+B12 is synthesised in nature by micro-organisms.
+Animal-derived foods are a primary source because animals eat other animal food, they produce B12 internally due to the intestinal bacteria (not present in humans), and they eat food contaminated with bacteria.

-Diets which exclude all animal produce need to ensure that they obtain their recommended daily intake from other sources.
+Diets which exclude all animal products need to ensure that they obtain their recommended daily intake from fortified sources or supplements.

-The primary functions of vitamin B12 (cyanocobalamin) are for:
+The primary functions of vitamin B12 are for:

 - Nerve structure and function